-Building virtual cities and digital twins with Unreal Engine
+Building virtual cities with Unreal Engine

 One visualization studio has achieved just this.
 Zoan is a Finnish company that uses real-time technologies to create different kinds of immersive experiences across a range of sectors.
 The studio’s passion project over the past few years has been a virtual recreation of the Finnish capital city, Helsinki.